 Here are a few things you should consider while selecting a third-party delivery service:

 1. App Popularity

-Compare all the alternative services available in your area- to see which one has the most subscribers or has the most daily active users before you tie-up with any particular service check review sites and compare ratings to get an idea of app performance and kind of experience the delivery service is offering to its customers.
+Compare all the alternative services available in your area- to see which one has the most subscribers or has the most daily active users before you tie-up with any particular service.
+Check review sites and compare ratings to get an idea of app performance and the kind of experience the delivery service is offering to its customers.

 2. Delivery Charges